pbuckner/x-plane_plugins/XPython/docs/source/development/helloworld.rst

 Similarly, if you do it in `Enable`, un-do it in `Disable`.

 When the window is created we provide callbacks.
 These are invoked by X-Plane when certain events occur, allowing us to respond.
-We save the windowID as in instance member so it's available to us later when we need to destroy it.
+We save the windowID as an instance member so it's available to us later when we need to destroy it.

 Details